GetaKit: Online Testing in Ontario

 Limitation to Confidentiality

-In Ontario, the Health Protection and Promotion Act requires that testing providers report any positive STBBI and COVID results.
+In Ontario, the Health Protection and Promotion Act requires that testing providers report positive STBBI and COVID results to local public health units.
 As such, were one of your test results be positive, we would be required to notify the local public health unit, who will engage in follow-up to ensure that you are linked to care and that your previous partners obtain testing as well.
 This process is fully confidential and is mandatory.
 If you have concerns about such reporting, please do not proceed with testing, and instead seek care in person to review privacy and mandatory legal reporting requirements for STBBIs and COVID in Ontario.

 Withdrawal and Conservation of Information